davekellam/flickr-rss/readme.txt

 == Plugin History ==

-**Latest Release:** April 29, 2009
+**Latest Release:** December 8, 2011

+* 5.2 - Fixed image cache server name change, also had a nested function for some reason which was messing up multiple instances for people
 * 5.1 - Minor interface tweaks to avoid confusion
-* 5.0 - Added more customization of presentation logic, separated core code from display, improved paramter system, many other changes
+* 5.0 - Added more customization of presentation logic, separated core code from display, improved paramter system, many other changes, thanks to Stefano Verna for major code updates.
 * 4.0 - New interface for WP 2.5, support for sets and favorites, a few widget tweaks, some cleanup in the source
 * 3.5 - Co-released with 4.0, bringing support for sets and favorites to WP 2.3
 * 3.2.1 - Minor interface tweaks to avoid confusion